Henri de Toulouse-Lautrec: Alcoholism

-Toulouse-Lautrec was mocked for his short stature and physical appearance, which some biographers have conjectured may have contributed to his abuse of alcohol.
+Toulouse-Lautrec was mocked for his short stature and physical appearance, which some biographers theorise may have contributed to his alcoholism.

-Toulouse-Lautrec initially drank only beer and wine, but his tastes expanded into spirits, namely absinthe.
+Initially, Toulouse-Lautrec only drank beer and wine, but his tastes expanded into spirits, namely absinthe.
 The "Earthquake Cocktail" (Tremblement de Terre) is attributed to Toulouse-Lautrec: a potent mixture containing half absinthe and half cognac in a wine goblet.
-Because of his underdeveloped legs, he walked with the aid of a cane, which he hollowed out and kept filled with liquor in order to ensure that he was never without alcohol.
+Because of his underdeveloped legs, he walked with the aid of a cane, which he hollowed out and kept filled with liquor.

 Cooking skills

 Like Claude Monet, Lautrec was known for his cooking.
 Culinary historian Alexandra Leaf highlights Monet and Lautrec as the two "most serious gourmets" among their peers.
-Lautrec's love for cooking stemmed from his family upbringing and early childhood where he first learned the importance of culinary values.
+Lautrec's love for cooking stemmed from his family upbringing and early childhood, where he first learned culinary values.
 Before he became widely known as a painter, he was called "Henri the cook" by his cousins.

-Lautrec's penchant for art and cooking eventually led him to combine the visual and culinary arts, usually as a formal celebration of the release of new artworks, resulting in legendary parties for which he designed the menu (which were often artworks in themselves), bought and prepared the food, and created and often invented entirely new cocktails.
+Lautrec's penchant for art and cooking eventually led him to combine the visual and culinary arts, usually as a formal celebration of the release of new artworks, resulting in noteworthy parties for which he designed the menu (which were often artworks in themselves), bought and prepared the food, and created new cocktails.
 Lautrec's most famous party, held at the Natansons' Paris house in February 1895, is often regarded as one of the most notorious parties in art history.
-300 guests were invited, with a claimed 2,000 cocktails served, all accompanied by side dishes of gourmet food, with Lautrec working diligently as the sole chef and bartender, dressed in a white linen jacket, complete with a freshly shaved bald head and no beard.
+Three hundred guests were invited, with a claimed 2,000 cocktails served, all accompanied by side dishes of gourmet food, with Lautrec working diligently as the sole chef and bartender, dressed in a white linen jacket, complete with a freshly shaved bald head and no beard.
 Ironically, by the end of the night, Lautrec appeared to be the only one still awake and sober.

-Lautrec was part of a group of gourmands, initially formed by Gustave Geffroy (1855–1926), the historian of the Impressionists, and Claude Monet, who met up every Friday night for dinner at Drouant, a restaurant in the Palais Garnier neighborhood.
-After Lautrec's death, his close friend Maurice Joyant published Lautrec's collection of recipes – some original, some adapted – in the book La Cuisine de Monsieur Momo, Célibataire (1930), along with a color book frontispiece of Toulouse Lautrec Cooking by Vuillard.
+Lautrec was part of a group of gourmands, initially formed by Gustave Geffroy (1855–1926), the historian of the Impressionists, and Claude Monet, who met up every Friday night for dinner at Drouant, a restaurant in the Palais Garnier neighbourhood.
+After Lautrec's death, his close friend Maurice Joyant published Lautrec's collection of recipes – some original, some adapted – in the book La Cuisine de Monsieur Momo, Célibataire (1930), along with a colour book frontispiece of Toulouse Lautrec Cooking by Vuillard.
 It was revised in 1966 as L'art de la cuisine.
 The cookbook features 150 recipes, many of which were Lautrec's signature dishes, such as "Catalan salad".
 Art historian Charles Stuckey describes it as the first cookbook ever published by an artist, albeit posthumously.
-An English translation, entitled The Art of Cuisine was published in 1966.
+An English translation, The Art of Cuisine, was published in 1966.